Bringing plants indoors for fall - Pro tips for a successful winter

 How do you winterize plants indoors? - Winter plant care tips

-In order to winterize plants indoors, you'll need to provide them with enough light, water, and humidity.
-Make sure that your plants have plenty of light - either natural or artificial light.
-If you're not sure how much light your plant needs, check the tag or ask a gardening expert at your local store.
+In order to winterize plants for the indoors, you'll need to provide them with enough light, water, and humidity.
+Make sure that your plants have plenty of light - either natural or artificial light, as mentioned earlier.

 three potted houseplants next to a window